 Beauty Bragg, African American Studies

-Dr. Bragg is Associate Professor at Georgia College, where she also contributes courses in Women’s Studies and Africana Studies.
+Dr. Bragg is a Professor at Georgia College, where she also contributes courses in Women’s Studies and Africana Studies.
 She has published essays and reviews in journals such as Meridians: Feminism, Race, Transnationalism; The Journal of Popular Culture; and MELUS.
 Currently, her research is focused on the intersections among African American femininity, hip hop culture and post-soul literary aesthetics.
 Her essay "Feminism and the Streets: the female quest for independence in the era of transactional sexuality" is forthcoming in Palimpsest: A Journal on Women, Gender and the Black International.

 Craig Callender, Linguistics